-Free Stuff Fridays (Moody Publishers)
+Free Stuff Fridays (Focus on the Family)

 This giveaway is sponsored by Moody Publishers.
 Attention all Bible scholars, believers in the power of faith, and lovers of the Word!
 Learn about God’s divine mercy and compassion with our exclusive Bible Study Giveaway.
 Win the ultimate bible study library including Overflowing Mercies by author and Bible teacher Craig Allen Cooper.
 This giveaway also includes books that are sure to encourage and challenge you like: The Kindness of God, Loneliness, Known for Love, and the bestselling Illustrated Little Pilgrims Progress.
 You’ll also win Bible study resources like the One Volume Seminary and the Moody Bible Commentary.
 There will only be one winner, sign-up before June 30th!
 Loading…See AlsoOur Salvation Through ChristFree Stuff Fridays (Moody Publishers)Free Stuff Fridays (Moody Publishers)